Enoteca

 Verdict: Book It — Liège's Most Credentialed Italian at a Price That Makes Sense

-You're on Rue de la Casquette, somewhere between the covered market and the river, and you're trying to figure out whether a €€ Italian in a Belgian city is worth your evening.
+You're on Rue de la Casquette, somewhere between the covered market and the river, you're trying to figure out whether a €€ Italian in a Belgian city is worth your evening.
 At Enoteca, the answer is yes — and it's not a close call.
 Two consecutive Michelin Bib Gourmand awards (2024 and 2025) plus a La Liste recognition at 83 points in 2025 put this squarely in the category of restaurants that punch above their price tier.
 Chef Michael Pawlik has built something that earns repeat visits and critical approval simultaneously, which is harder than it sounds at the €€ level anywhere in Belgium.

 For a first-timer, the framing that matters most: this is not a red-sauce trattoria coasting on comfort.
-The cooking sits closer to the Italian enoteca tradition , wine-forward, ingredient-led, with enough technical ambition to hold the attention of guests who eat at restaurants like Boury in Roeselare or Zilte in Antwerp.
+The cooking sits closer to the Italian enoteca tradition, wine-forward, ingredient-led, with enough technical ambition to hold the attention of guests who eat at restaurants like Boury in Roeselare or Zilte in Antwerp.
 The difference is that Enoteca does this at a fraction of the cost.

 Lunch vs Dinner: Which Sitting Delivers More

 This is the practical question worth answering directly.
-No specific lunch menu data is in the record, but at €€ Italian restaurants with Bib Gourmand recognition, the dinner service is typically where the full kitchen is running at capacity , the complete wine list is open, the pacing is longer, and the experience reflects what the awards are actually rewarding.
+No specific lunch menu data is in the record, but at €€ Italian restaurants with Bib Gourmand recognition, the dinner service is typically where the full kitchen is running at capacity, the complete wine list is open, the pacing is longer, the experience reflects what the awards are actually rewarding.
 If you're visiting Liège midweek and flexibility is on your side, dinner at Enoteca is the version of the meal the Michelin inspectors likely had in mind when they awarded the Bib Gourmand.

 That said, if lunch is available (check directly with the venue, as hours are not confirmed in current data), it often represents stronger value at this price tier: shorter menus, tighter cooking, faster tables.
-For a first visit, dinner gives you more room to explore the wine programme, which at an enoteca-style venue is not supplementary , it is central to the concept.
+For a first visit, dinner gives you more room to explore the wine programme, which at an enoteca-style venue is not supplementary, it is central to the concept.
 The name is a signal.
 Order accordingly.

 What to Expect as a First-Timer

-The cuisine is Italian, the chef is Michael Pawlik, and the format sits in the enoteca tradition , expect the wine list to be curated and the food to be built around it rather than the reverse.
+The cuisine is Italian, the chef is Michael Pawlik, the format sits in the enoteca tradition, expect the wine list to be curated and the food to be built around it rather than the reverse.
 For context on what serious Italian wine-focused dining looks like at the global end of the spectrum, venues like 8½ Otto e Mezzo Bombana in Hong Kong or cenci in Kyoto show how far the Italian tradition travels.
 Enoteca is not operating at that altitude, but it is clearly working within the same philosophy: the wine and the food are a single conversation, not separate departments.

 Booking and Timing